March 30, 2021

 In order to help us triage and prioritize submissions, we recommend that your reports:

-- Adhere to all legal terms and conditions outlined at https://www.hhs.gov/vulnerability-disclosure-policy
+- Adhere to all legal terms and conditions outlined at https://www.hhs.gov/vulnerability-disclosure-policy and the HHS Responsible Disclosure Terms of Service.

 - Describe the vulnerability, where it was discovered, and the potential impact of exploitation.